The best free tourist attractions in the Northeast

 Location: Boston, Massachusetts

-One of the top things to do in one of America’s prettiest and most historical cities is free.
+The top tourist attraction in one of America’s prettiest and most historical cities is free.
 The 2.5 mile long Freedom Trail is one of the country’s historical treasures.
 The red brick line trail is easy to follow as you navigate Boston’s rich history.
 Along the way, you will pass 16 sites of historical significance.
 There’s lot of history to explore, architectural wonders to photograph, ancient cemeteries to meander through, and lovely parks to take a break and enjoy nature.
 Highlights include: Boston Common (the country’s oldest park), the Old South Meeting House (where the Tea Party originated), the USS Constitution (the oldest commissioned warship afloat), the Bunker Hill monument (climb 294 steps for an amazing view!) and Faneuil Hall (site of America’s first town meeting).

 A full guide & Freedom trail map